DataDog/documentation/content/en/infrastructure/serverless/serverless_monitoring_guide/nodejs.md

 ## Triage your Lambda Errors in the Log Explorer

-We can visit the Datadog Serverless view again to view all of our Lambda functions.
-Now, if we navigate to a specific function, we are able to see the logs being emitted from the function.
-From here, we can navigate to the Log Explorer to learn more about the log.
+Visit the Datadog Serverless view to view all of the Lambda functions.
+Navigate to a specific function to see the logs being emitted from the function.
+Then navigate to the Log Explorer to learn more about the log.

 {{< img src="serverless/guides/end-to-end_serverless_monitoring_database/guide_video_3-compressed.mp4" video="true" alt="Serverless Page Logs"  style="width:90%;">}}